 Does sleep help reduce dark circles?

-Sleep can help you get rid of fatigue and tiredness.
-This, in turn, reduces the appearance of dark circles and puffiness of eyes.
+Sleep can help if you feel tired and reduces fatigue.
+This, in turn, reduces the appearance of dark circles and puffiness around the eyes.

 Which vitamins should you take to eliminate dark circles?